postcss/postcss-reporter/README.md

 npm install postcss-reporter
 ```

+Version 1.0.0+ is compatible with PostCSS 5+.
+(Earlier versions are compatible with PostCSS 4.)

 ## Usage

 Add it to your plugin list *after any plugins whose messages you want to log*, and optionally pass it an object of options.